 Xander: I'm alive.
 I can tell 'cause of the pain.

-- Pygmalion Plot: Averted; Warren thought he'd fall in love with his creation, but she turned out to be boring as opposed to his real life unpredictable girlfriend.
+- Pygmalion Plot: Averted; Warren thought he'd fall in love with his creation, but she turned out to be boring, as compared to his real-life unpredictable girlfriend.

-- Reveal Shot: Buffy appears to be pounding a punching bag, but it turns out to be Xander in a huge padded suit.
+- Buffy appears to be pounding a punching bag, but it turns out to be Xander in a huge padded suit.

-- Ridiculously Human Robots: Subverted in that the Scoobies realise quite quickly that she's a robot.
+- Ridiculously Human Robots: April, but subverted in that the Scoobies are quite quick to realize that she's a robot.

 - Robo Cam: With drop-down menus showing Fetishes 1-3 and Positions 1-6.